temporalio/documentation/docs/java-quick-start.md

   }
 ```

 Activities are invoked through a stub that implements their interface.
-So an invocation is just a method call on an activity stub.
+So an invocation is just a method call on an Activity stub.

 Now run the Workflow worker.
-Do not run the activity worker yet.
+Do not run the Activity worker yet.
 Then start a new Workflow execution:

 ```bash
 temporal: docker run --network=host --rm temporalio/tctl:1.1.0 workflow start  --workflow_id "HelloActivityWorker" --taskqueue HelloWorldTaskQueue --workflow_type HelloWorld_sayHello --execution_timeout 3600 --input \"World\"
 Started Workflow Id: HelloActivityWorker, run Id: ff015637-b5af-43e8-b3f6-8b6c7b919b62
 ```

 The Workflow is started, but nothing visible happens.
-This is expected as the activity worker is not running.
+This is expected as the Activity worker is not running.
 What are the options to understand the currently running Workflow state?

 The first option is look at the stack trace: